KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/svz/2024-12-29-svz-pachinko.md

 As you can see, there are some unnecessary regions in our screenshot.
 Also, the Ads are quite annoying!
 So our next step will be solving them.

-You can 'hide' the ads by simplying moving BlueStacks emulator to the corner of the Desktop!
+You can 'hide' the ads by simplifying moving BlueStacks emulator to the corner of the Desktop!

 ![pachinko-3](/static/img/svz/pachinko-3.png)